canonical/ubuntu-server-documentation/explanation/introduction-to-high-availability.md

 Key Benefits:

-- Active countermeasure taken by a functioning host to isolate a misbehaving (usually dead) host from shared data.
+- Active counter-measure taken by a functioning host to isolate a misbehaving (usually dead) host from shared data.

-- **MOST CRITICAL** part of a cluster utilizing SAN or other shared storage technology (*Ubuntu HA Clusters can only be supported if the fencing mechanism is configured*).
+- **MOST CRITICAL** part of a cluster utilising SAN or other shared storage technology (*Ubuntu HA Clusters can only be supported if the fencing mechanism is configured*).

 - Required by OCFS2, GFS2, cLVMd (before Ubuntu 20.04), lvmlockd (from 20.04 and beyond).